orwah/Arabic-Delphi-VCL-Units/README.md

 _______________
 English :
-- This is a replacement for VCL Standard Unites to make them support RTL Alignment (Right to Left) and Arabic Messages and Strings .
+- This is a replacement for VCL Standard Unites to make them support Right to Left RTL Alignment  ( BidiMode = bdRightToLeft ) and Translate alot of Arabic Messages and Strings , including :
+RTL ToolBar
+RTL TreeView
+RTL PageControl
+RTL DateTimePicker
+RTL StatusBar
+RTL ListView
+etc ...

 _______________
 عروة علي عيسى